-Not even mentioning the visit to Santa; the Polar or Arctic Circle destinations, are wonderful holiday destinations offering very unique experiences.
+Where do we start?
+Not even mentioning a visit to Santa…. (which would be fantastic)… The Polar or Arctic Circle destinations, are wonderful holiday destinations offering very unique experiences.
 This is where you’ll have fun chasing the northern lights in beautiful places like Lofoten and many more.

 A Polar night is when the night lasts for more than 24 hours.
 This only happens within the polar circles (the northernmost and southernmost areas of the earth).